John Moody (opera director): Early career/biography

 Moody was born in Claygate, Surrey on 6 April 1906 to Percivale Sadlier Moody and Marion Louisa Ley and was educated at Bromsgrove School.

 Later he worked at a publishing company for two years, then left to become a painter, training at the Royal Academy Schools and working in a studio used previously by Eric Ravilious and Edward Bawden.
 By 1930 he had co-founded the New Kingston Group and was exhibiting around the country.
 In 1931 he was teaching Architecture and Perspective at the Wimbledon School of Art.

 In 1930 he won a scholarship to the Webber Douglas School of Singing, later the Webber Douglas Academy of Dramatic Art.
 It was there he met his future wife, the opera singer Helen Pomfret (Nella) Burra.
 He made his debut as an actor at the Lyric, Hammersmith in Derby Day in 1931.
 An accomplished actor, he performed at The Old Vic for two seasons in 1934 and 1937.

-Moody and Nella Burra (1909-1999) married in 1937, shortly after the death of Nell's twin brother Peter Burra.
-Peter was a writer and critic and a close friend of Peter Pears.
+Moody and Nella Burra (1909–1999) married in 1937, shortly after the death of Nell's twin brother Peter Burra, who was a writer and critic and a close friend of Peter Pears.
 They lived in Brunswick Square, London after their marriage.
 The couple had a son William in 1942; he died in a boating accident in 1958.

 Moody served with the Auxiliary Fire Service during World War 2.
 Living in London during the Blitz, he was injured and moved to Warwickshire to convalesce.